eeeps/w_auto-without-ch/README.md

 	sizes="auto"
 	width="9000"
 	height="6000"
-	alt="A black-and-white dog, facing the camera, eagerly bearing down on a tennis ball."
+	alt="A black-and-white dog, running toward the camera, eagerly bearing down on a tennis ball."
 >
 ```